ModelPredictiveControl.jl: advanced process control made easy in Julia: Introduction

-The next section presents the structure and the main features of the package.
+The next section presents the structure of the package.
 The following one present two case studies to illustrate the syntax, a linear and a nonlinear controller design, and benchmark the performances against MATLAB.